-The past few days we have been discussing the topic of social studies generally and more specifically home studies in yesterday’s blog post.
-If you have not done so already I recommend that you go back and read those posts because they will be helpful in picking up with today’s subject matter.
+The past few days, we have been discussing social studies' topic generally and, more specifically, home studies in yesterday’s blog post.
+If you have not done so already, I recommend that you go back and read those posts because they will help pick up today’s subject matter.

-In today’s blog post I would like to talk to you all about a specific area of home studies- the reference letter.
-As a part of the home study you will be asked to give to the social study evaluator a list of references that you believe can speak to your experience and temperament as a parent.
-As with anything else related to a family law case there is a recommended method for completing this portion of the case.
+In today’s blog post, I would like to talk to you all about a specific area of home studies- the reference letter.
+As a part of the home study, you will be asked to give the social study evaluator a list of references that you believe can speak to your experience and temperament as a parent.
+As with anything else related to a family law case, there is a recommended method for completing this portion of the case.

-At a minimum you will usually be expected to provide the name and contact information for at least three references.
-I have some information and perspective I would like to present to you as far as who you may want to use as a reference and what the emphasis of the letter should be.
+You will usually be expected to provide the name and contact information for at least three references at a minimum.
+I have some information and perspective I would like to present to you regarding who you may want to use as a reference and what the emphasis of the letter should be.

 Point the social study evaluator towards family and non-family members

-You can use family members as one or two of your references but it is recommended that you not use only family members.
-The reason for this is pretty simple: family members may know you the best but they will undoubtedly be biased in favor of you and against your child’s other parent.
-That’s just the way of the world and a social study evaluator will know this coming in to the interview.
+You can use family members like one or two of your references, but it is recommended that you not use only family members.
+The reason for this is pretty simple: family members may know you the best, but they will undoubtedly be biased in favor of you and against your child’s other parent.
+That’s just the way of the world, and a social study evaluator will know this coming into the interview.

 The social study evaluator would like to gain as varied a perspective on your parenting acumen and skills as possible.
-This means that talking to four people who are all going to say the same thing, from the same vantage point probably will not be all that helpful.
-Therefore, consider using people like teachers, neighbors, family friends and even co-workers of yours.
+This means that talking to four people who will say the same thing from the same vantage point probably will not be all that helpful.
+Therefore, consider using people like teachers, neighbors, family friends, and even co-workers of yours.
 These people will likely be able to provide a different perspective from your parents and have more credibility due to their not having a “dog in the fight.”

 You do not get extra credit for providing more references than are requested by the social study evaluator.
 In fact, with limited time to spend on your evaluation, the evaluator may actually hold it against you that you provided him or her with more than the requested amount of references.

-At a certain point it becomes an issue of instruction following- just like when you were in school.
-The social study evaluator wants to see if you can follow the rules that are prescribed for whatever process you are involved in.
-This may not be the fairest comparison but would it be outrageous to think that because you cannot follow the instructions of a social study evaluator that you also would not be able to follow the instructions of a district court judge?
+At a certain point, it becomes an issue of instruction following- just like when you were in school.
+The social study evaluator wants to see if you can follow the rules prescribed for whatever process you are involved in.
+This may not be the fairest comparison, but would it be outrageous to think that because you cannot follow the instructions of a social study evaluator that you also would not be able to follow the instructions of a district court judge?

-If you feel like you absolutely have to turn over as many references as possible to the social study evaluator then I would recommend having your attorney contact him or her to see if that is allowable or even possible.
+If you feel like you absolutely have to turn over as many references as possible to the social study evaluator, I would recommend having your attorney contact him or her to see if that is allowable or even possible.

-When my wife and I created our wills this past year we named my sister and her husband as the guardians of our children should something happen to both my wife and I. This is a huge responsibility that we put on my sister and brother in law and we took time to decide on including their names.
+When my wife and I created our wills this past year, we named my sister and her husband as our children's guardians should something happen to both my wife and me.
+This is a huge responsibility that we put on my sister and brother in law, and we took time to decide on including their names.

-What we also did was speak to them before putting them into our wills to make sure they understood what the responsibility was and if it was something they were willing to take on.
-Fortunately they said that they would be honored to be named in this way as potential guardians of their nieces.
+We also spoke to them before putting them into our wills to make sure they understood what the responsibility was and if it was something they were willing to take on.
+Fortunately, they said that they would be honored to be named in this way as potential guardians of their nieces.

-Here’s where I bring it back to the topic of social study references: you need to contact your references before you include them to let them know what may be expected of them if and when they are contacted by the evaluator.
+Here’s where I bring it back to the topic of social study references: you need to contact your references before you include them to let them know what may be expected of them if and when the evaluator contacts them.
 The evaluator will frequently mail in a questionnaire to the reference as a first step in the process.
-It is important that your references keep and eye on the mail for these forms and submit them in a timely fashion.
+Your references must keep an eye on the mail for these forms and submit them in a timely fashion.

 Completing the actual reference letters

-All the references have to do is to write a letter stating their personal observations of you and your child.
+All the references have to do is write a letter stating their personal observations of you and your child.
 This is why I suggested earlier for different sorts of people to act as your references rather than just family members.
-Imagine if you are the social study evaluator and you get four letters from your references all talking about Christmas and Thanksgiving holiday get-togethers over the past couple years.
-That would not only be monotonous to read, but isn’t going to show the evaluator how you and your child interact in diverse settings.
+Imagine if you are the social study evaluator.
+You get four letters from your references, all talking about Christmas and Thanksgiving holiday get-togethers over the past couple of years.
+That would not only be monotonous to read but isn’t going to show the evaluator how you and your child interact in diverse settings.

-If at all possible your references should avoid mentioning your opposing party.
-By all means your references should not voice their negative opinions about that person, lest the letter become a litany of bad behavior that your opposing party has engaged in on previous occasions.
-It is understandable if your references are in favor of you and against your opposing party winning primary conservatorship of your child.
+If at all possible, your references should avoid mentioning your opposing party.
+By all means, your references should not voice their negative opinions about that person, lest the letter becomes a litany of bad behavior that your opposing party has engaged in on previous occasions.
+It is understandable if your references favor you and against your opposing party winning primary conservatorship of your child.
 That does not justify their using the letter to badmouth the other parent.

-Keep in mind that there will be a limited amount of pages that your reference can use to write their letter.
-You can imagine how tedious it would be for a social study evaluator to have to read ten or fifteen page letters that only dance around the subject matter that needs to be included in the letter.
-With that said, the evaluator should follow the instructions provided to him or her in completing the letter.
-There are multiple avenues for you and your attorney to address concerns you have about your opposing party and you should use those avenues as much as you need to.
+Keep in mind that your reference can use a limited number of pages to write their letter.
+You can imagine how tedious it would be for a social study evaluator to read ten or fifteen-page letters that only dance around the subject matter that needs to be included in the letter.
+With that said, the evaluator should follow the instructions provided to them in completing the letter.
+There are multiple avenues for you and your attorney to address concerns you have about your opposing party, and you should use those avenues as much as you need to.
 The reference letter is not one of those opportunities.

-In tomorrow’s blog post we will get into the actual report that is created by the social study evaluator.
-Once all of the reference letters are received, home studies are completed and interviews are conducted the evaluator will use the data this is collected to create a report for your judge.
+In tomorrow’s blog post, we will get into the actual report created by the social study evaluator.
+Once all of the reference letters are received, home studies are completed, and interviews are conducted.
+The evaluator will use the data collected to create a report for your judge.
 The report will synthesize the data and ultimately arrive at a recommendation as to which parent should be awarded primary conservatorship.
 We will explain the social study evaluator’s report in detail in tomorrow’s blog post.